-B1 Preliminary is a truly international certificate, recognised around the world for business and study purposes.
-Thousands of employers, universities and government departments officially recognise B1 Preliminary as an intermediate qualification in English.
+B1 Preliminary for Schools is a truly international certificate, recognised around the world for business and study purposes.
+Thousands of employers, universities and government departments officially recognise B1 Preliminary for Schools as an intermediate qualification in English.

-Who is the B1 Preliminary exam for and why should I take it?
+Who is the B1 Preliminary for Schools exam for and why should I take it?

 What is the format of the exam?